 Toilet/WC: is usually one toilet generally located near the entrance for the use of guests even in the case of a small modern apartment.
 Larger apartments and houses will normally have another toilet in the private accommodation area, near to at least one bathroom.

-Garage: because of its importance, this is usually mentioned in the advertisement if there is a garage or a garage space is on the premises.
+Garage: this is in the advertisement if there’s a garage on the premises.

 Cuisine/keuken: is the kitchen and they can either be semi-equipped, equipped or super-equipped.
-The first usually means that there is at least one sink (often there is a double sink in Belgium) and cupboards built in.
+The first usually means there’s at least one sink (often there is a double sink in Belgium) and cupboards built-in.
 Equipped usually indicates that there is a cooker and fridge and perhaps more.
 A dishwasher may find its way into a super-equipped kitchen, but washers and dryers are rarely provided.
 If necessary, temporary rental arrangements are possible, which include basic kitchen equipment, plus pots and pans and even a microwave oven.

-Electrical fixtures: Light fixtures in any unfurnished accommodation will usually consist of a bulb in a simple socket dangling from the ceiling.
+Electrical fixtures: Light fixtures in any unfurnished accommodation usually consists of a bulb dangling from the ceiling.
 Tenants are generally expected to furnish their own fixtures throughout the premises.
 If the previous tenant is still in residence, negotiations might be made for purchasing those that please you.